Migrant Education Teacher on Special Assignment | Jessica Hernandez | (707) 890-3800 x 80429

 - This club helps to provide critical thinking and public speaking skills.
 The club competes with local, regional, and statewide teams.

 - This program extends learning through the summer and offers fun and engaging project-based learning options.

-- Adelante - This is a summer program for 6th through 12th graders, run by Migrant Ed at Santa Rosa Junior College.
-The program provides credit recovery with a central component of cultural pride in being migrant and Latino.
+- This is a summer program for 6th through 12th graders, run by Migrant Ed at Santa Rosa Junior College.
+The program provides credit recovery as a central component of cultural pride in being a migrant and Latino.